dibartneck/air_quality_monitor/README.md

 1 | SD Card 16 GB | 12.99
 1 | USB Power Supply | 6.99

+Assembly of the station is in analogy to Tabetop weather station.
+You should fix the raspberry zero with double-sided adhesive tape.
+Be careful not damaging the brocklet cables.

 ## Where users can get help with your project